SGupta101/This-or-That/README.md

 - Docker and Docker Compose installed on your machine (only needed for Docker option)
 - OpenAI API key (only needed for AI-powered decisions)

+## Security Note

+For security reasons, **NEVER commit your OpenAI API key to version control**.
+The `.env` file is already in `.gitignore`, so you can safely store your API key there.

 ## Setup

 1. Clone the repository: